-- 15. Add variations.
+- 15.Add variations.
 Finally, add a number of variations to the rackspace, following the procedures described earlier in this tutorial.
 For example, you might want to have one variation that provides piano sound only (with the "Strings" LED widget unlit) and another that provides both sounds (both LED widgets lit) at full volume, with a third variation that provides strings at half volume.
 Go on-experiment!
+The sheer flexibility of Gig Performer means that the sky is the limit. - 16.Load a variation.
+Clicking a variation in the browser instantly loads it.
+However, in performance it might be more convenient to switch variations using the Quick Variation Finder.
+Press Cmd-J (Ctrl-J on Win) to open the Quick Variation Finder.
+Click on the desired variation of a rackspace and click the Close button to apply your selection and close the window.

-The sheer flexibility of Gig Performer means that the sky is the limit. - 16.
-Save your work.
-Last but by no means least, be sure to save your work by going to File> Save As... and typing in a filename.
-The saved file, with the extension .gig, contains complete information about all rackspaces and variations.
+17. Save your work.Last but by no means least, be sure to save your work by going toFile> Save As... and typing in a filename.
+The saved file, with the extension .gig, contains completeinformation about all rackspaces and variations.